Why you should start resistance training today!

 My name is David Downey and I’m the owner and head coach of OPEX Santa Barbara, a company that is dedicated to honoring individuals and their goals by creating a fitness program that is tailored to meet their unique needs.
 At OPEX Santa Barbara, education is as important to us as fitness itself and the importance of resistance training cannot be emphasized enough, especially in the context of health.

 One of the biggest concerns for me as a strength coach is that as people age, loss of skeletal muscle mass is inevitable.
-If this is not addressed earlier in life the results can be shockingly detrimental.
+If this is not addressed earlier in life the results can be shockingly detrimental and reinforce and the importance of resistance training.

 First, let’s talk about what happens without resistance training and the potential side effects that come down the line.
 For most people, muscle loss begins in their 30’s and 40’s and this continues on a gradual decline of up to 8% per decade until the age of 70.
 Thereafter, if no resistance training continues, muscle loss can be as much as 15%!
 More recent studies show these numbers to be even higher!